 From Lab Workflow to the Field – Innovative and Flexible Solutions

-In periods of waterlogging, parts of or the entire root system of plants in soil becomes oversaturated with water.
-As a consequence, many soils tend to get anoxic, which is harmful for any root system.
-There is a large variation in tolerance levels concerning such waterlogging conditions over a shorter or longer time period.
+In periods of waterlogging, parts of or the entire root system of plants are exposed to soils oversaturated with water.
+Depending on the soil type and the duration of the oversaturation, all soils get anoxic sooner or later.
+Anareobe soil conditions are harmful to any root system.
+There is a large variation in waterlogging tolerance.
 Corn and soy beans are particularly sensitive to waterlogging.
-Due to the climate and soil conditions in which soy beans are normally grown, waterlogging resulting in significant yield loss is a major problem in soy bean cultivation, for example in the US.
+Considering the humid climate and the soil conditions in which soy beans are generally grown, yield loss due to waterlogging results in significant problems in soy bean cultivation, for example in the US.

 Integration of waterlogging experiments in LemnaTec plant phenotyping technologies